Frees1990/experience_croatia/README.md

 ![UI](static/readme-images/documentationfront.png)

-This website is created for the intention of offering full package travel experience to Pula Croatia, it offers personalize travel arrangement from flights, accommodation, experiences for adults, kids or both.
-This website is to showcase the beautiful city of Pula and the amazing adventures it could offer.
+This website is designed to offer a personalized travel experience to Pula, Croatia.
+It provides customized travel arrangements, including flights, accommodation, and activities for adults, kids, or families.
+The site aims to showcase the beauty of Pula and the exciting adventures it offers.

 ## Table of Contents